Improving the Composition of Ultra High Energy Cosmic Rays with Ground Detector Data: Conclusions

 \section{Conclusions}

-In this Letter we presented a novel method to significantly improve inference of the $\Xm$ distribution of UHECRs by directly correlating SD observables to $\Xm$ via the GH shower events.
-As a working example, we showed that a simple linear fit with 4 chosen SD observables can achieve a $30\%$ correlation with $\Xm$ in the $[2,5]$ EeV energy bin, resulting in significant improvement of the effective statistical precision on the $\Xm$ distribution.
-Using such augmented dataset containing $\sim4-5$ times more events than the GH only set, we then updated our previous results on the full composition of UHECR using central $\Xm$ moments of the Auger Open Data, showing that the $2\sigma$ CL intervals of the primary cumulative fractions are reduced up to $20\%$.
+In this Letter we presented a novel method to improve the statistical power of GH events by including $\Xm$ values of UHECRs inferred from SD observables.
+The effective number of events obtained is quantified by the variance ratio $f$, which strongly depends on the level of correlation between ground and fluorescent data.
+While simple linear or non-linear fits can achieve at most $30\%$ correlation levels, resulting in rather modest values of $f$, more advanced approaches can reach above $60\%$ correlation~\cite{PierreAuger:2021fkf}, leading to $f\gtrsim1.5$.

+We then project the CR composition inference with such enhanced datasets, as a function of the ratio $f$.
+The resulting projected improvements in the composition CL for the Auger Open Data are shown in Figs~\ref{fig:EPOS_4primaries} and~\ref{fig:EPOS_26primaries} and in the Appendix.
+Although the latter results seems meager, this study shows that, as a proof-of-concept, these improvements are possible and can be exploited by the experimental collaboration on their full dataset.
+Furthermore, it underlines the potential of probing deeper the correlation of SD and FD data, where the advancement in artificial intelligence tools can lead to interesting and powerful results.

-We point out that the procedure to augment the $\Xm$ dataset by SD observables is very general and based on statistics arguments only.
-That is, any analysis of Pierre Auger data based on correlated distributions of fluorescence telescope and SD observables measured in GH events can make use of this method to incorporate NH events.\footnote{This could be advantageous i.e. to further discriminate between hadronic models, a direction we leave for future work.} Furthermore, our analysis is based exclusively on the Auger Open Data Set, and in particular on the events contained in the $[2,5]$ EeV energy bin.
-With larger available datasets, we foresee that the fit results and the correlation can be greatly improved, also by exploiting more advanced tools, as recently shown in Ref.~\cite{PierreAuger:2021fkf}.
+Finally, we point out that the procedure to enhance the $\Xm$ dataset by SD observables is very general and based on statistics arguments only.
+That is, any analysis based on correlated observables can make use of this method to augment a dataset containing measurements of both observables with (preferably a much larger) dataset of measurements of only a single one.\footnote{For Pierre Auger, this could be advantageous i.e. in the exploration of observables to discriminate between hadronic models, a direction we leave for future work.}